 Affordability is essential for Australians wanting to buy a home and for those renting.
-We welcomed the federal government’s decision to increase the First Home Loan Deposit Scheme (FHLDS) by another 10,000 allocations.
+We welcomed the federal government’s decision to increase the Home Guarantee Scheme (HGS) by another 10,000 allocations.
 The scheme covers new homes or newly built homes for eligible first home buyers on low and middle incomes.

 Beyond Bank is one of 20 customer-owned banking institutions that make up the 27 lenders on the scheme’s panel of lenders.
 This supports our determination to help potential first homeowners enter the property market.

 As a financial organisation, we are in a unique position to make a profound and genuine impact.
 We’re working with the Community Housing Industry Association NSW to gain a clear understanding of issues and challenges in the housing affordability space.
 And they are supporting our vision to create a purchase pathway for community housing tenants.

 We have continued to work in partnership with frontline housing affordability providers around Australia.
 We’re looking for real impact and lasting change.